 There is no greater responsibility than caring for another person’s child and the health and safety of our campers is always our top priority.
-This at the forefront of our messaging during our thorough, 8-day, staff orientation and training.
+This at the forefront of our messaging during our thorough, nine-day, staff orientation and training.
 Countless hours of meetings, training sessions, and role-play scenarios are complemented by a comprehensive Staff Handbook, detailed practices within our Health Center, strict procedures for out of camp trips, and a Food Allergy Management & Prevention Plan.

 Additional training is required for staff working at archery, the ropes and adventure course, and at the waterfront and pool.
 All waterfront staff, not just swim instructors, are certified lifeguards.

 We understand the commonality and incredible danger that food allergies pose to many members of our community, both in and out of camp.
 We also believe that a child’s food allergy should never be an impediment to her feeling physically and emotionally safe at camp.

 Our Food Allergy Management & Prevention Plan is reviewed in detail with every Somerset staff member and family of a camper with a food allergy.
 This plan defines Somerset’s operating procedures as it pertains to: